Picaridin: Chemistry

 Picaridin contains two stereocenters: one where the hydroxyethyl chain attaches to the ring, and one where the sec-butyl attaches to the oxygen of the carbamate.
 The commercial material contains a mixture of all four stereoisomers.

 Commercial products

-Commercial products containing picaridin include Cutter Advanced, Muskol, Repeltec, Skin So Soft Bug Guard Plus, Sawyer Picaridin Insect Repellent, Off!
+Commercial products containing picaridin include Hedgewitch Icaridin, Cutter Advanced, Muskol, Repeltec, Skin So Soft Bug Guard Plus, Sawyer Picaridin Insect Repellent, Off!
 FamilyCare, Autan, Smidge, PiActive and MOK.O.